eclab/flow/README.md

 ## Install and Run Flow

-Flow is cross-platform and will run on a variety of platforms (Windows, Linux) but we are personally developing on and for OS X and Linux.
+Flow is cross-platform and will run on a variety of platforms (Windows, Linux) but we are personally developing on and for MacOS and Linux.
 We'd appreciate feedback and screenshots of it running on Windows so we can tweak things.

 ### Installation and Running on MacOS